umn-dash/sql-novice-survey/_episodes/09-create.md

 When we create a table,
 we can specify several kinds of constraints on its columns.
 For example,
-a better definition for the `Survey` table would be:
+a better definition for the `Measurement` table would be:

 ~~~
-CREATE TABLE Survey(
+CREATE TABLE Measurement(
-    taken   integer not null, -- where reading taken
+    visit_id  integer not null, -- the site visit when/where the measurement was takaen
-    person  text,             -- may not know who took it
+    person_id text,             -- may not know who took it
-    quant   text not null,    -- the quantity measured
+    type      text not null,    -- the type of measurement
-    reading real not null,    -- the actual reading
+    value     real not null,    -- the measure valued
-    primary key(taken, person, quant),    -- key is taken + person + quant
+    primary key(visit_id, person_id, type),    -- key is visit_id + person_id + type
-    foreign key(taken) references Visited(id),
+    foreign key(visit_id) references Visited(visit_id),
-    foreign key(person) references Person(id)
+    foreign key(person_id) references Person(person_id)
 );
 ~~~
 {: .sql}